Accessing International Travel Clinic Services

-- Medications: If Campus Health Pharmacy has access to your prescription insurance information, your medications may be picked up the day of your immunization appointment.
-Meds not picked up within 5 days are returned to stock.
-Contact Campus Health Pharmacy if you wish to have your prescriptions sent to another pharmacy.
+- Medications: You will pick up your medications on the day of your immunization appointment.
+Please bring your pharmacy insurance card with you on the day of your appointment.
+Meds not picked up within 6 days are returned to stock.
+Contact Campus Health Pharmacy if you wish to have your prescriptions sent to another pharmacy, (919 966-6554).

 - After your trip: Seek medical care if you are ill (even weeks to months after travel), especially if you have a fever and were in a malaria risk area.
 Be sure to tell your medical provider where and when you traveled.
 For travel to a country with risk of malaria, continue your malaria preventive medication for the specified time following your return.
 Schedule reminders in your calendar for obtaining recommended screening tests about 3 months after your return, even if you have no symptoms.